laravel/docs/validation.md

 <a name="automatic-redirection"></a>
 ### Automatic Redirection

-If you would like to create a validator instance manually but still take advantage of the automatic redirection offered by the requests's `validate` method, you may call the `validate` method on an existing validator instance.
+If you would like to create a validator instance manually but still take advantage of the automatic redirection offered by the request's `validate` method, you may call the `validate` method on an existing validator instance.
 If validation fails, the user will automatically be redirected or, in the case of an AJAX request, a JSON response will be returned:

     Validator::make($request->all(), [
         'title' => 'required|unique:posts|max:255',